-- 261. Applying the NED Plan Criteria the Tentatively Selected Plan (TSP) for the Line of Protection Alternative was Alternative 4, and the Tentatively Selected Interior Drainage Alternative were the Minimum facilities for Drainage Areas A, B, and D, Alternative 4 for Drainage Areas C, and Alternative 2 for Drainage Areas E. - 262.
-The Alternative comparison and Tentative Plan Selection utilized a constant stillwater design level.
-In order to the plan, four different stillwater design levels were analyzed.
-Table 22 shows the With Project Damages for each of the stillwater design levels considered, 13.3 feet, 14.3 feet, 15.6 feet, and 16.6 feet NGVD 1929, respectively.
+- 262. Applying the NED Plan Criteria the Tentatively Selected Plan (TSP) for the project alignment alternative was Alternative 4, and the Tentatively Selected Interior Drainage Alternative were the Minimum facilities for Drainage Areas A, B, and D, Alternative 4 for Drainage Areas C, and Alternative 2 for Drainage Areas E. - 263.
+The alternative comparison and Tentative Plan Selection utilized a constant stillwater design level.
+In order to optimize the plan, four different stillwater design levels were analyzed.
+Table 21 shows the with project damages for each of the stillwater design levels considered, +13.3 feet, +14.3 feet, +15.6 feet, and +16.6 feet NGVD29, respectively.